 Ross’s status as a trailblazing aviation engineer eventually won her acclaim well beyond the offices and corridors of Lockheed.
 In 1958, she even appeared on the TV game show “What’s My Line?”
 Ross retired in 1973, and she spent much of the remaining decades of her life helping to promote careers in engineering among Native American youth.
 A large part of this advocacy involved working closely with both the American Indian Science and Engineering Society (AISES) and the Council of Energy Resource Tribes (CERT) to further build up their respective educational programs.

 When she was 96, Ross traveled to Washington, D.C., to take part in the dedication ceremonies for the Smithsonian’s National Museum of the American Indian.
 Ross died in Los Altos in 2008, just a few months before her 100th birthday.
 Her tombstone reads: “She reached for the stars.”
+(The above image of Ross appears on the reverse of the 2019 Native American Dollar coin.)

 For more information on Mary G. Ross, please check out http://time.com/5362032/google-doodle-mary-g-ross-native-american-engineer/and https://www.independent.co.uk/news/science/mary-ross-google-doodle-golda-who-death-space-engineer-mathematician-native-american-cherokee-a8485286.html.